vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

 If your organization or sole proprietor works with another EDI operator from the [register of the Federal Tax Service of the Russian Federation](https://www.nalog.gov.ru/rn77/oedo/search_edo/), set up roaming to exchange documents with VK LLC using its EDM participant ID — `2BM-7743001840-2012052807514600749280000000000`.

-You can configure EDM with VK Cloud yourself or send a request for configuration to the document management department of VK Cloud (docs_vktech@vk.company).
+You can configure EDM with VK Cloud yourself or send a request for configuration to the document management department of VK Cloud ([docs_vktech@vk.company](mailto:docs_vktech@vk.company)).

 <info>

-EDM work is only available for projects in [region](/en/tools-for-using-services/account/concepts/regions) Moscow and only organizations and sole proprietors registered in the Russian Federation.
+EDM work is only available for projects in the Moscow [region](/en/tools-for-using-services/account/concepts/regions) and only to organizations and sole proprietors registered in the Russian Federation.

 </info>